SwagapottamusRex/ga-project-1/README.md

 <hr>
 Day 1:

 My initial idea was to create a full chess board with all the pieces.
 Unfortunately I realized very quickly the amount of logic it would take would be too much considering the deadline.
 Our project had to be based around a grid game.
-The games recommended all felt a little to simple and irrelevant to my interests.
+The games recommended all felt a little too simple and irrelevant to my interests.
 I quickly found that a basic king and pawn endgame would be complex enough to create a functional game.
 <hr>
 Day 2-4: